polishCurl/InMemoryObjectStorage/README.md

 The top-level coverage report will be placed in `genhtml/index.html`

+Note: `bazel coverage` is not supported on MacOS.

 ## Supported platforms
 Object store has been tested on the following platforms (OS -- compiler):